 Is it better to get your car transported or drive it yourself?

 Good Question!
 Cost and convenience have to be the primary factors in determining whether you drive the vehicle yourself or have it carried for you.
 However, there are a number of additional factors that may influence your decision.

 One worthwhile point about getting your car transported by road, rail or ship is the saving in carbon emissions by using an existing transporter.
 By making a decision to transport you are helping to save our planet from harmful carbon pollution.
 Your car is basically off the road for the duration that it is transported.
 Well done, good decision.

 Latest figures show that Australia, despite having only .03% of the world’s population, produces 1.07% of the world’s greenhouse gases, one of the highest per capita carbon emissions as at 2014.Source: environment.com.au

-The cost of an interstate car move starts at around $1 per kilometre by road, with rail being similar, but this depends on the size/weight/age of your car as well as the distance the car will need to travel (especially if the origin or destination is regional).
+The cost of moving a car interstate starts at around $0.50 per kilometre by road, with rail being similar.
+This depends on the size/weight/age of your car as well as the distance the car will need to be carried (especially if the origin or destination is regional).

 Enclosed carriers are very expensive, rail is limited primarily to their networks, and shipping is mostly suited to moving between the mainland and Tasmania.